-Open-Source Software Means Endless Customization Options
+Open-source Software Means Endless Customization Options

-This is great for your enterprise site because there’s really no limit to what you’re looking to create.
+This is great for your enterprise site, because there’s really no limit to what you’re looking to create.
 Whether you need a publishing platform to release new content every hour or scalable infrastructure to handle millions of pageviews, you’ll find a WordPress set up that can do it.

 The WordPress Community is a Valuable Resource

-Even though WordPress is an online CMS, there really is a community built around it.
+Even though WordPress is an online CMS, there is a real-life community built around it.
 Users get together in cities around the world for WordPress meetups, and even put on conferences called WordCamps with speakers, breakout sessions, and workshops.

 If you’re nervous about making the switch to WordPress, just know that there’s an entire community waiting and willing to help you join.

 Bonus: Get Even More Benefits with a Managed WordPress Host